 In summer, Grouse Mountain can also be a place of interest for Vancouver tourism.
 Some of the activities offered are the Super Skyride cable car, the World Famous Lumberjack Show, the Birds in Motion show and, of course, amazing views of Vancouver and the nearby fjords.

-You can also make other trips in Vancouver, such as Mountain Ziplines, The Eye of the Wind, Peak Chairlift, or helicopter tours.
+You can also do other activities in Vancouver, such as Mountain Ziplines, The Eye of the Wind, Peak Chairlift, or helicopter tours.

-Taking a whale-watching tour is, for me, the perfect activity to spent one of a two-day trip to Vancouver.
+Taking a whale-watching tour is, for me, the perfect activity to spend one day of a two-day trip to Vancouver.

-As it was the best thing to do in Vancouver for us, we wrote a special post where we described thoroughly everything about this experience.
+Since it was the best thing we did in Vancouver, we wrote a special post where we thoroughly describe everything about this experience.

 VANCOUVER ISLAND VISIT

-One of the alternative plans you can do around Vancouver is to visit Vancouver Island and its capital Victoria.
+One of the alternative things you can do around Vancouver is to visit Vancouver Island and its capital Victoria.

 If you like nature and do not have time to visit Vancouver and the Canadian Rockies on the same trip, at least try to combine Vancouver + Vancouver Island.

-In addition to whales, you can find all kinds of wildlife on that remote island.
-Here we can also find one of the most popular treks in the world, the West Coast Trail.
+In addition to whales, you can find all kinds of wildlife on the remote island.
+Here you can also find one of the most popular treks in the world, the West Coast Trail.

 HOW TO MOVE around VANCOUVER